The 5 most romantic spots in New York City

 Visit the Brooklyn Botanic Garden

-If you’re rather hoping to see some greenery, then head to the Brooklyn Botanic Garden in Prospect Heights.
+If you’re rather hoping to see some greenery, then head to one of the most romantic spots in Brooklyn, the Brooklyn Botanic Garden in Prospect Heights.
 Walk among the garden’s many indoor pavilions that are lush even during the winter months.
 Spend some time in the vibrant Tropical Pavilion transporting yourself to a place much warmer and balmy than the city.

 Ice Skate Across the City

 There are several places in the city where you can enjoy a day on the ice.
 Skate to the view of Midtown’s skyline at the classic Wollman Rink in Central Park, where you can also walk to and adore the beautiful Bethesda Fountain.

 Choose Bryant Park Winter Village for some of the best hot chocolate and hot bites in between your skating sessions.
 If not, cross the bridge to LeFrank Center in Prospect Park for not one, but two skating rinks.
 There’s also Bluestone Cafe nearby to satisfy your munchies, too.

 Cuddle up at Nitehawk Cinema — in the Prospect Park or Williamsburg location — for a special screening, craft cocktails, and global fare (including truffle butter popcorn) served right to your seat.
 Avoid the crowded movie theaters in the city, and opt for the better spot in the city to catch old classics like Casablanca and new films such as If Beale Street Could Talk.